alejandrodarz/Battle-Royale-Script-Bo2-2021/README.md

 its use they only have to have the python installed and run it from the same place where it is located, they cannot move it from place.
 I must emphasize that this battleroyale is for teams of 3 for a maximum of 6 teams and to match them in the same team they must put the same CLAN or CLANTAG.
 Hope you like it and can edit the script all you want.
 Greetings

+All maps work and almost all are enlarged